5 Proven Strategies to Get Featured on SlideShare

-SlideShare is an uber-awesome tool and platform; It’s the exact site that jumpstarted my design business.
-It boasts a large user-base of PMEBs (Professionals, Managers, Executives, and Businesspeople) and extensive viewership.
+SlideShare is an uber-awesome tool and platform.
+It’s the site that jumpstarted my design business, and it boasts a large user base of PMEBs (professionals, managers, executives, and businesspeople) and extensive viewership.

-Coveted spots on SlideShare include the ‘Featured’ Section and ‘Top SlideShares’ Section on its front page.
+Coveted spots on SlideShare include the ‘Featured’ section and ‘Top SlideShares’ section on its front page.
 These are the spots that every SlideShare user wants to get onto, because you get the most viewership and reach.
-I’ve had the good fortune of being part of the top 3 SlideShares of the Day with great predictable success over more than 10 different decks.
+I’ve had the good fortune of being part of the top three SlideShares of the Day with great predictable success over more than 10 different decks.

-To get click-throughs or audience buy-in at the beginning.
-A strong, eye-catching cover slide is a must.
-It’s the one important thing that can make or break your views and whether the SlideShare staff picks it up.
-Bold images, huge text and bright colours are recommended.
+To get click-throughs or audience buy-in at the beginning, a strong, eye-catching cover slide is a must.
+It’s the one thing that can make or break your views and determine whether the SlideShare staff picks it up.
+Bold images, huge text, and bright colours are recommended.

 Similar to not getting your post lost on a Facebook wall, your cover should be so striking that it initiates a click from the user.